Check Man

-Check Man is an arcade video game released by Zilec-Zenitone in 1982.
-While being a fast-paced action game, there are puzzle elements to the gameplay.
+Check Man is a 1982 puzzle video game developed and published by Zilec-Zenitone for arcades.
+It was released in Japan by Jaleco in June 1982 and in the United Kingdom in September 1982.
 The game uses the Namco Galaxian arcade board.
-It was one of the first British video games to be successful in overseas markets, particularly Japan.
+Developed with the involvement of the Stamper brothers, it was one of the first British video games to be successful in overseas markets, particularly Japan.

 Gameplay

 The screen is broken up into 14 x 13 tiles or checks.
 When the player passes over the tiles, they disappear so each tile can only be walked over once per level.
 Some tiles are taken up by skull and crossbones which kill the player if walked into.
 The skulls turn to time bombs one at a time and the player must walk over them to defuse them before they explode.
 They must avoid the skulls and make sure they do not block off a possible future route by circling it.
 Some tiles are also flags which can be collected for bonus points.
 When all skulls have turned to bombs and been defused, the level is complete and begins again at a harder level.
 As the game develops, stomping boots are introduced that move around the playing area.
 These are also deadly to the player.